 Did you know that every year, we see entries get pushed aside not because the campaign or component wasn’t creative, effective and successful, but because the entry wasn’t?
 It’s not enough to show what you did – you need to show how you did it and what the outcome was.

 So to help answer any nagging questions you may have, here’s some things to consider as you complete your entries:

 Before Preparing Your Entry:

 - Take the time to determine if your entry is truly award-winning.
 Did you make an impact on the organization’s bottom-line?
 Was there a reason for doing the program in the first place?
 If you can’t come up with a good reason for doing the award entry (besides “my boss wants me to do it”), you will have a hard time putting it together.

 - Know the entry criteria.
-Many award entries are submitted without measurable objectives or outcomes, budgets or timelines.
+Many award entries are submitted without measurable objectives or outcomes, budget or timelines.
 If you leave out information that is requested in the entry form, you will lose points.
-If you follow the four-step strategic planning process for program entries (Research, Planning, Execution and Evaluation), you are more likely to have a good entry.
+If you can follow the four-step strategic planning process for program entries (click here), you are more likely to have a good entry.